BSEd in Elementary Education

 - Decisions Released – February 5, 2024

 - Required Application Materials In the application, you will be required to upload the following items:

 - Unofficial Transcript

-Applicants must provide a standard one-page résumé including educational background, work experience, extracurricular activities, community involvement, etc. Please submit your résumé as a single PDF file using the naming format
+Applicants must provide a standard one-page résumé including educational background, work experience, extracurricular activities, community involvement, etc. Please submit your résumé as a single PDF file.

 In the application, you will be asked to upload a written response answering two prompts.
-Please save your response in a single PDF file using the naming format
+Please save your response in a single PDF file.
+Download Essay Prompts (PDF)

 Applications are evaluated by a committee consisting of program faculty members.
 The rubric-based evaluation process holistically examines applicant materials, including consideration of GPA, essay, résumé, and the minimum eligibility criteria.
 Simply meeting the minimum eligibility criteria does not guarantee acceptance to the program.
 Applicants who are not accepted may apply again in the next application cycle.